nirum/descent/README.md

 [![Coverage Status](https://coveralls.io/repos/nirum/descent/badge.svg?branch=master&service=github)](https://coveralls.io/github/nirum/descent?branch=master)
 [![PyPi version](https://img.shields.io/pypi/v/descent.svg)](https://pypi.python.org/pypi/descent)

+*Descent is under active development and subject to change*

 Descent is a package for performing constrained and unconstrained first-order optimization.

 It contains routines for running a number of different optimization algorithms, given a function that computes the gradient of the objective you wish to optimize.